takluyver/jupyter_kernel_mgmt/docs/kernel_finder.rst

-  either by sending an interrupt ``signal`` via the operating system's signalling facilities (e.g. `SIGINT` on POSIX systems), or by sending an ``interrupt_request`` message on the control channel (see :ref:`kernel interrupt (FIXME ref jupyter_protocol) <jupyter_client:msging_interrupt>`).
+  either by sending an interrupt ``signal`` via the operating system's signalling facilities (e.g. `SIGINT` on POSIX systems), or by sending an ``interrupt_request`` message on the control channel (see :ref:`kernel interrupt <jupyter_protocol:msging_interrupt>`).
-  If this is not specified
+  If this is not specified ``signal`` mode will be used.
-  the client will default to ``signal`` mode.
-Because providers are responsible for interrupting the kernel they launch, interpretation of this field is purely the responsibility of the provider.
 - **env** (optional): A dictionary of environment variables to set for the kernel.
   These will be added to the current environment variables before the kernel is started.

-- **metadata** (optional): A dictionary of additional attributes about this kernel.
-Metadata added here should be namespaced for the tool reading and writing that metadata.
+However, whether a provider exposes information used during their kernel's launch is entirely up to the provider.

 Launching kernels